charlesfueston/gcdproject/README.md

       standing3 <- mutate(standing2, Activity = factor(Activity, labels = "STANDING"))
       laying3 <- mutate(laying2, Activity = factor(Activity, labels = "LAYING"))

 When R computed the mean using the group_by() and summarise_each() functions it converted the factor labels in the "Activity" column into factor levels.
-So the factor function was used to reconvert all these back into factor labels.
+So the mutate() and factor() functions were used to reconvert all these back into factor labels.

 **Next combine data into one tidy data set:**